List of Aqua Teen Hunger Force characters: Meatwad

-Voiced by Dave Willis, Meatwad is a large ball of ground beef (stated by Shake to be hamburger meat in "Dickesode") with only one tooth, and, due to his method of travel (rolling) he tends to have stray hairs imbedded in his "body".
-He is very childlike and naive, something which leaves him both sweet-natured and easily bamboozled.
-Frylock tries to be a good brother figure to Meatwad, but Shake often tortures and pranks Meatwad, although in many episodes, Meatwad manipulates Shake into causing harm to himself by manipulating his greed and vanity.
-Meatwad is often manipulated by numerous parties into going along with their illegal and dangerous activities, particularly by Shake and the Mooninites.
-His special powers are shapeshifting into any form he desires (such as a hot dog or an igloo, as seen in the intro) and mitosis.
-Meatwad's special power is that he can absorb a lot of static electricity and grow really fast after absorbing a lot of it.
+Voiced by Dave Willis, Meatwad is a large and ball-like clump of ground beef (stated by Shake to be hamburger meat in "Dickesode").
+Meatwad has a single tooth and – due to moving around by rolling on the ground – he tends to have stray hairs embedded in his "body".
+He is very childlike, sweet-natured, and naive, which leaves him easily bamboozled.
+Frylock tries to be a good guardian to Meatwad, but Shake often tortures and pranks Meatwad.
+However, in some episodes Meatwad manages to manipulate and dominate Shake.
+Other antagonists, such as the Mooninites also manipulate Meatwad into going along with their illegal or dangerous activities.
+Meatwad can shapeshift (usually into a hot dog or an igloo) and is very resilient, quickly reforming after being harmed.

-Carl Brutananadilewski
+Carl

-Also voiced by Dave Willis, Carl Brutananadilewski is the quick-tempered, vulgar, sarcastic, obese, and unlucky neighbor of the often destructive Aqua Teens who regularly harass him.
-Carl loves pornography, prostitutes and strippers, sports (especially the New York Giants), his car, classic rock music, and junk food.
-He hates it when the Aqua Teens are in his pool or when they (especially Shake) mess with his car, though out of the three Aqua Teens, Carl tolerates Frylock the most, and is usually cordial to him, calling him "Fryman" on occasion.
-Carl prides himself on being more normal than his neighbors; however, he is shown to engage in or have connections with various illegal activities and criminal associates, and has bizarre sexual fetishes.
+Also voiced by Dave Willis, Carl Brutanunanulewski or Brutananadilewski is the quick-tempered, vulgar, sarcastic, obese and unlucky human neighbor of the often destructive Aqua Teens.
+Carl loves pornography, prostitutes and strippers, sports (especially the New York Giants), his Dodge Stealth "2 Wycked", classic rock and junk food.
+He hates it when the Aqua Teens are in his pool or when they (especially Shake) mess with his car, though he is occasionally cordial to Frylock and Meatwad, to whom he refers as "Fryman" and "Meatman", respectively.
+Carl prides himself on being more normal than his neighbors; however, he is shown to engage in or have connections with various illegal activities and criminal associates and has bizarre sexual fetishes.
 Carl is mostly unfazed by the various odd happenings around him, and is often maimed or killed.
-Also, Carl appeared on his own sports-related online series entitled Carl's Stone Cold Lock of the Century of the Week, as well as Pregame Prognostifications from the Pigskin Wyzzard.
-Carl generally has a contentious and negative relationship with the Aqua Teens, particularly Shake who he despises, but often ends up (willingly or not) associating with them and their antics.
+Carl also appeared on his own sports-related online series entitled Carl's Stone Cold Lock of the Century of the Week, as well as Pregame Prognostifications from the Pigskin Wyzzard.
+Carl generally has a contentious and negative relationship with the Aqua Teens; particularly Shake, whom he despises and often refers to derisively as "Drink Cup" or simply "Cup".
+He nevertheless ends up (willingly or not) associating with them and their antics.

 Recurring characters

 Dr. Weird

-Voiced by C. Martin Croker, Dr. Weird is a mad scientist who lives in an abandoned mental asylum on the perpetually rainy Jersey Shore that shows up at the cold openings of the first two seasons.
-Dr. Weird did not appear on the show again until the eighth season, but some episodes have a picture of him and Frylock in Frylock's room.
-The movie explains that it was Dr. Weird who created the Aqua Teens for the purpose of watching them crash into a brick wall, but this idea never became a reality.
-But in the end's twist, Dr. Weird was revealed to have been created by Frylock.
+Voiced by C. Martin Croker, Dr. Weird is a mad scientist who lives in an abandoned mental asylum on the perpetually rainy Jersey Shore that shows up at the cold openings of the first three seasons.
+Weird did not appear in the series again until the eighth season, but some episodes have a picture of him and Frylock in the latter's room.
+The film explains that it was Weird who created the Aqua Teens for the purpose of watching them crash into a brick wall, but this idea never became a reality.
+But in the end's twist, Weird was revealed to have been created by Frylock.
+He is loosely based on Dr. Strangemoon, a one-off villain from Josie and the Pussycats, who lives in South Florida.